syncfusion-content/maui-docs/MAUI/Scheduler/drag-and-drop-appointments.md

 * If the [TimeRulerWidth](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Scheduler.SchedulerDaysView.html#Syncfusion_Maui_Scheduler_SchedulerDaysView_TimeRulerWidth) property value is zero, then drag time indicator will not be shown.

 #### Change drag time Indicator text style
-You can change the drag time indicator style by using `TimeIndicatorStyle` property of `DragDropSettings`.
+You can change the drag time indicator style by using the `TimeIndicatorStyle` property of `DragDropSettings`.

 {% tabs %}
 {% highlight xaml %}